Coral

 Corals are colonial marine invertebrates within the subphylum Anthozoa of the phylum Cnidaria.
 They typically form compact colonies of many identical individual polyps.
 Coral species include the important reef builders that inhabit tropical oceans and secrete calcium carbonate to form a hard skeleton.

 A coral "group" is a colony of very many genetically identical polyps.
 Each polyp is a sac-like animal typically only a few millimeters in diameter and a few centimeters in height.
 A set of tentacles surround a central mouth opening.
 Each polyp excretes an exoskeleton near the base.
 Over many generations, the colony thus creates a skeleton characteristic of the species which can measure up to several meters in size.
 Individual colonies grow by asexual reproduction of polyps.
-Corals also breed sexually by spawning: polyps of the same species release gametes simultaneously overnight, often around a full moon.
+Corals also breed sexually (two parts completing a whole) by spawning: polyps of the same species and release gametes simultaneously overnight, often around a full moon.
 Fertilized eggs form planulae, a mobile early form of the coral polyp which, when mature, settles to form a new colony.

-Although some corals are able to catch plankton and small fish using stinging cells on their tentacles, most corals obtain the majority of their energy and nutrients from photosynthetic unicellular dinoflagellates of the genus Symbiodinium that live within their tissues.
+Although some corals are able to catch plankton and small fish using stinging cells on their tentacles, most corals obtain the majority of their energy and nutrients from photosynthesis of symbiotic unicellular dinoflagellates of the genus Symbiodinium, which live within coral tissues.
 These are commonly known as zooxanthellae and give the coral color.
 Such corals require sunlight and grow in clear, shallow water, typically at depths less than 60 m, but corals in the genus Leptoseris have been found as deep as 172 m.
 Corals are major contributors to the physical structure of the coral reefs that develop in tropical and subtropical waters, such as the Great Barrier Reef off the coast of Australia.
 These corals are increasingly at risk of bleaching events where polyps expel the zooxanthellae in response to stress such as high water temperature or toxins.

 Other corals do not rely on zooxanthellae and can live globally in much deeper water, such as the cold-water genus Lophelia which can survive as deep as 3300 m.
 Some have been found as far north as the Darwin Mounds, northwest of Cape Wrath, Scotland, and others off the coast of Washington state and the Aleutian Islands.